bmoreonrails/rails_tutorial/_chapters/chapter_09.md

       my_first_review.book = Book.first
       ```

-      That returned an error, didn't it 🙃
+      That returned an error, didn't it? 🙃

   1. It might be hard to see, but you actually got a pretty useful error...